-US-based startup Tribal Credit, which raised $9.1 million in a series of seed rounds, today announced that it has joined Visa’s Fintech Fast Track Program, adding it to an elite group of fintech and accelerating its integration with Visa’s global payment network.
+US-based startup Tribal Credit, which raised $9.1 million in a series of seed rounds, announced that it had joined Visa’s Fintech Fast Track Program, adding it to an elite group of fintech and accelerating its integration with Visa’s global payment network.

 Tribal Credit is a privately held company founded by serial entrepreneurs, data scientists, and fintech execs who have built and led startups in both emerging markets and Silicon Valley, the startup aspires to bridge the business financial inclusion gap between the two.

 Tribal Credit is backed by BECO Capital, Global Ventures, Silicon Valley Bank, Endure Capital, 500 Startups, Off The Grid Ventures, Rising Tide Fund, and Tribe Capital.

 “The Visa Fintech Fast Track Program is a critical enabler for us as we quickly scale our business to ensure global reach.
 Through direct engagement and integration with Visa’s global network, we can make our services available to new markets in weeks instead of months,” said Duane Good, President of Tribal Credit.

 Around 200 million small and medium-sized businesses in emerging economies lack access to formal savings and credit, hindering their growth and ability to scale.
 Strict banking regulations make it difficult for startups in those markets to open business bank accounts, obtain charge cards, and manage cross-border payments.

 Globally, there are ~1 billion potential new card credentials and more than 65 million merchants coming from fintech, neobanks, and wallets, according to Visa’s 2020 Investor Day Report, which described its Fintech Fast Track program as key to unlocking this opportunity.